Bow Creek Ecology Park

 This little gem in the East End was originally an osier bed, then became an ironworks, and has now been transformed into an ecology park.
 As you enter, you have views over tidal mudflats fringing the river, where redshank often feed.
 Flocks of waders can also be seen commuting along the river as the tides change.

-The path leads you past a stream and ponds fed from a borehole and small wildflower meadows, including a flood meadow kept wet via the stream.
-In summer you can expect to see butterflies, including small copper, orange-tip and green-veined white, and dragonflies such as the emperor.
+The path leads you past a stream and ponds fed from a borehole and small wildflower meadows,.
+In summer you can expect to see butterflies such as small copper, orange tip and green-veined white, and possibly emperor dragonfly.

 Kestrels often hunt along the railway verges.
 Sand martin and kingfisher breeding banks have been created, so there is a chance of seeing them also.
-Reed buntings sometimes breed and in winter look out for grey wagtails
+Reed buntings sometimes breed and grey wagtails often visit in winter.

 In Canning Town near where the River Lea enters the Thames, south of the East India Dock Road (A13) and just east of the Blackwall Tunnel.